yoosername/dockui/README.md

 There are two types of App **"static"** and **"dynamic"**.

-* Static Apps can be loaded directly from a URL or File and will be cached.
+* **Static** Apps can be loaded directly from a _URL_ or _File_ and will be cached.
-* Dynamic Apps may require some build steps if they are not already running
+* **Dynamic** Apps may require some build steps if they are not already running
   * For example building and starting the respective docker image etc

+Apps can be loaded from a variety of locations through the use of AppLoaders.
+Built in ones include:

+* Manually adding from local file
+* Manually adding from remote URL
+* Detection of Docker container
+* Built from Git Repo

+These can all be triggered in two ways:
+* Manually using the **CLI**
+* Remotely by an **App** using Management REST API with shared creds
+  * Must have been loaded via the CLI
+  * Must be approved & enabled
+  * Must have been granted ADMIN permission

 ```shell
 dockui app load [--permission <permission> --config <configPath> --auto-approve <instance>] <url>